postmanlabs/labs-docs/src/pages/docs/postman/design-and-develop-apis/the-api-workflow.md

 ## Adding documentation

-You can link the documentation generated from your collections to an API using version tagging.
+You can link the documentation generated from your collections to specific versions of an API.

 ![Add Docs to Schema](https://assets.postman.com/postman-docs/schema-docs-added.jpg)